handz1k/jodeler/README.md

-# Simple jodel-clone that lets users interact with each other on various topics.
+# Simple jodel-clone
+# WIP WIP WIP

 This is a personal project and is heavily inspired by the Jodel app.

-# WIP WIP WIP
+Lets users interact with each other on various topics